 Job Growth Projections – Master’s-Educated Public Health Professionals in Georgia

-According to the U.S. Bureau of Labor Statistics, Georgia will see strong job growth in the public health sector during the ten-year period between 2018 and 2028:
+According to the U.S. Department of Labor, Georgia will see strong job growth in the public health sector during the ten-year period between 2022 and 2032:

 Salary Range – Public Health Professions in Georgia that Require a Master’s Degree

-The U.S. Bureau of Labor and Statistics provided the following figures for public health jobs in Georgia in 2018.
-The salaries below range from the bottom tenth percentile to the 90th percentile:
+The U.S. Bureau of Labor and Statistics provides the following 2023 figures for public health jobs in Georgia.
+The salaries below range from the median to the 90th percentile:

 The Jobs & Careers You Can Get with a Public Health Degree in Georgia